AlexChachanashviliOss/Decimated/README.md

 What is it?
 ===

-Collection of code for decimated execution of code.
+Collection of API for decimated execution of code.
 Intended for running code sometimes

 Decimate
 -
-**README_decimate.md**
+**README_decimated.md**

-Tools for executing code sometimes, mostly to reduce how many times something is executed or execute it only once, intended for managing logging frequency of events that happen often but need to be logged much less often.
+Tools for executing code sometimes, mostly to reduce how many times something is executed or execute it only once, intended for managing logging frequency of events that occur often but need to be logged much less often.

 DeadCode
 -